lvkremin/personal-website2/content/talk/LENAmix-crdh/index.md

 ---
-abstract: Code-switching (e.g., “Are you hungry? *Est-ce que tu veux une apple?*”) is common in bilingual environments and may affect language acquisition, yet little is known about parental code-switching patterns.
+abstract: Code-switching (e.g., “Are you hungry? *Est-ce que tu veux une* apple?”) is common in bilingual environments and may affect language acquisition, yet little is known about parental code-switching patterns.
 This is the first study to examine parents’ natural code-switching behaviors.
 Our findings show that parents do not frequently code-switch when speaking to their infant, and that properties of their code-switching (e.g., syntactic location and apparent reason) shift over the infant's development.

 # address:
 #   city: Stanford